rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/examples/demos/Chatbot.md

 ### Inline drawer ChatBot

-This demo displays a ChatBot in a drawer.
+This demo displays a ChatBot in a static, inline drawer.
 This demo includes:

 1. An empty [PatternFly page](/components/page) with a sidebar and masthead.
 2. A [basic ChatBot](#basic-chatbot), placed beside the page content.
 It does not overlay the page content, cannot be minimized, and does not allow you to change the display mode by default.